Ali Rial

-Ali Rial (born March 26, 1980) is an Algerian football player who is currently playing as a defender for JS Kabylie in the Algerian Ligue Professionnelle 1.
+Ali Rial (born March 26, 1980) is an Algerian football player who is playing as a defender.

 International career

 In December 2012, Rial was included by Algeria coach Vahid Halilhodžić in an initial list of 40 players for the 2013 Africa Cup of Nations in South Africa.
 A week later, Halilhodžić narrowed the list down to 24 players, with Rial's name still on the list.

-On January 17, 2013, Rial made his unofficial debut for Algeria as a starter in a friendly match against South African club Platinum Stars, which Algeria won 4-1.
+On January 17, 2013, Rial made his unofficial debut for Algeria as a starter in a friendly match against South African club Platinum Stars, which Algeria won 4–1.